Exponential Functions, Logarithms & Their Derivatives

 \[e = \sum_{k=0}^{\infty} \frac{1}{k!} = 1 + 1 + \frac{1}{2} + \frac{1}{6} + \frac{1}{24} + \frac{1}{120} + \cdots \approx 2.71828\ldots\]

-The number \(e\) is irrational — its decimal digits never repeat and never end.
-It’s one of the most important constants in all of mathematics, right alongside \(\pi\).
+The number \(e\) is irrational — its decimal expansion neither terminates nor repeats.
+It stands alongside \(\pi\) as one of the most important constants in mathematics.

 Power Series (Maclaurin Series)